jsdclxvi/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian